event parameters explained

 The 5 parameters above are collected with every event.
 As we get into recommended events and custom events (where we’re using Google Tag Manager), we get into significantly more parameters.
 You can see the GA4 Event Parameter list below

-Creating Event Parameters in UA
+Event Parameters in a Custom Event

-In the GA4 event below for internal link click tracking, I’ve included two event parameters.
-The link_url parameter is a variable that will pull in the {{Click URL}} – the destination of the click.
+The event name is internal_link_click and we see two event parameters in the red box.
+The link_url event parameter is a variable that will pull in the {{Click URL}} – the destination of the click.
 The link_text parameter is also a variable and will pull in the text of the link that is clicked.

 event parameters in gtm